 Crossrail is Europe’s largest infrastructure project.
-Stretching from Reading and Heathrow in the west, across to Shenfield and Abbey Wood in the east, the new railway will cover over 100km of track including 21km of new twin-bore rail tunnels and nine new stations.
+Stretching from Reading and Heathrow in the west, across to Shenfield and Abbey Wood in the east, the new railway will cover over 100km of track including 21km of new twin-bore rail tunnels and ten new stations.
 From improving journey times across London, to easing congestion and offering better connections, Crossrail will change the way people travel around the capital.

 Crossrail will, for the first time, deliver a direct connection between all of London’s main employment centres; linking Heathrow with Paddington, the West End, the City and Canary Wharf.
 The new railway will reduce journey times, ease congestion and improve connections.